vrtmrz/obsidian-livesync/updates.md

 Note at 0.22.2: **Now, to rescue mobile devices, Maximum file size is set to 50 by default**.
 Please configure the limit as you need.
 If you do not want to limit the sizes, set zero manually, please.

 #### Version history
+- 0.22.15:
+  - Improved:
+    - Faster start-up by removing too many logs which indicates normality
+    - By streamlined scanning of customised synchronisation extra phases have been deleted.
 - 0.22.14:
   - New feature:
     - We can disable the status bar in the setting dialogue.
   - Improved:
     - Now some files are handled as correct data type.
     - Customisation sync now uses the digest of each file for better performance.
     - The status in the Editor now works performant.
   - Refactored:
     - Common functions have been ready and the codebase has been organised.
     - Stricter type checking following TypeScript updates.
     - Remove old iOS workaround for simplicity and performance.
 - 0.22.13:
   - Improved:
     - Now using HTTP for the remote database URI warns of an error (on mobile) or notice (on desktop).